And when I do, I usually suffer the consequences – almost without exception.

 It has all the big names and more.

 It doesn’t include ADRs or any stock not domiciled in the US.
-But don’t worry; we developed a separate universe for that.
-Click here to check it out.
+But don’t worry; we developed a separate universe for that which you can check out here.

 The Hall of Famers is simple.